 - Broth: I prefer to use vegetable stock rather than water in this recipe, because using broth adds more flavor to the dish.

-- Coconut milk: It is added to give creaminess and also tone down the heat from the curry paste.
+- Coconut milk: This vegan milk is added to give creaminess and also tone down the heat from the curry paste.
 I usually use full-fat coconut milk, but you’re welcome to use low-fat if you prefer.

 - Rice: I recommend using long-grain, white rice, because it cooks up fluffy and not sticky, with individual grains remaining distinct and firm.
 I find that Jasmine or Basmati rice gives the best consistency, fragrance, and flavor.

 - Lime juice: A good squeeze of citrus brightens all the flavors in this recipe.
-Make sure you always add lime at the very end of cooking, so that you don’t kill the flavor.
+Always add lime juice at the very end of the cooking process, so that you don’t dull the flavor of the lime.

 Don’t forget toppings!
 I always fall in the-more-the-merrier camp when it comes to toppings in Thai recipes.
 Garnishing adds texture, extra layers of flavor, and makes the dish more presentable when serving.
 Here are a few of my favorites: